On the universal calibration of heavy-tailed combination tests: Multivariate regular variation and asymptotic calibration of combination tests

-In this section, we will review the fundamental notion of multivariate regular variation.
-This framework, while very well-understood and developed in the literature on extreme value theory \citep[see, e.g.][]{resnick:1987,beirlant2004statistics,dehaan:ferreira:2006,resnick:2007,kulik:soulier:2020,mikosch:wintenberger:2024,resnick:2024}, is perhaps one of the lesser-known notions to the broader statistical community.
-Here we describe how it provides a very natural and powerful structure for quantifying the asymptotic calibration of combination tests.
+In this section, we review the fundamental notion of multivariate regular variation.
+This framework, while very well-developed in the literature on extreme value theory \citep[see, e.g.,][]{resnick:1987,beirlant2004statistics,dehaan:ferreira:2006,resnick:2007,kulik:soulier:2020,mikosch:wintenberger:2024,resnick:2024}, is perhaps one of the lesser-known notions used within the broader statistical community.
+Here, we describe how it provides a natural framework for quantifying the asymptotic calibration of combination tests.
+The reader is referred to \cref{sec:supp-MRV} of the Supplementary Material for a brief introduction to multivariate regular variation. \begin{definition} A random vector $X=(X_j)_{j=1}^d$ is multivariate regularly varying if there exists a positive function $b(t)\to \infty$, and a non-zero Borel measure $\mu$ on $\R^d\setminus\{0\}$ such that